astronomer/docs/astro/deploy-dbt-project.md

 :::privatepreview
 :::

 To orchestrate dbt jobs with Apache Airflow, you need to deploy your dbt project to Astro alongside your DAGs and the rest of your Airflow code. dbt Deploys allow you to easily deploy your dbt project to Astro without needing complex processes to incorporate your two sets of code.
 When you use a dbt project deploy, Astro bundles all files in your dbt project and pushes them to Astro, where they are mounted on your Airflow containers so that your DAGs can access them.
+This allows you to deploy dbt code without requiring you to use a full Astro image deploy.

 Depending on your organization's software development lifecycle, your dbt project might live in the same Git repository as your Airflow code or in a different repository.
-Astronomer supports both methods but recommends having a dedicated Git repository for your dbt code that is separate from your Airflow code.
+Astronomer supports both methods, but recommends having a dedicated Git repository for your dbt code that is separate from your Airflow code.
+This means your teams working in dbt can remain separate from your teams managing Airflow DAGs.

 To learn more about running dbt core or dbt Cloud with Apache Airflow, see [Orchestrate dbt Core jobs with Airflow](https://www.astronomer.io/docs/learn/airflow-dbt).